HeapSpace/vdb2016/content/index.md

     track: 2
     slot: 4
     short:
       - "1000 tests running for hours on continuous integration services should be a thing of the past.
-Don't lose time waiting for your tests. "
+Don't lose time waiting for your tests."
     long:
-      - "TBA"
+      - "1000 tests running for hours on continuous integration services should be a thing of the past.
+Don't lose time waiting for your tests."

   -
     tid: 540